Janis-Rullis-IT/dev/Elixir-Phoenix/Config-Global-variables.md

 end
 ```

 ## How long lasts these dynamic settings?
-Will it affect other call that does no need this flag?
+Will it affect other calls that does no need this flag?

-It lasts per call.
+### It only lasts per call

 For example,